denisidoro/blog/content/posts/2022-10-31-data-structure-geolocation-history.md

 If only my location history were stored somewhere, so that I could update photos with the correct data...

-Unsurprisingly, Google knows where I am, where I've been and where I'm going to be.
+Unsurprisingly, Google knows where I am, where I've been ~~and where I'm going to be~~.
 They even allow me to export this data.

 The problem is that the exported JSON weighs ~1GB.
 My computer has 16GB of RAM so it can all fit in memory, but we certainly can store it more efficiently.